10 Easy Tips to Help You Start Decluttering When You’re Totally Overwhelmed

 4. Make a decluttering to-do list

-So, if the simple thought of decluttering is making your brain want to shut down, start a to-do list.
+If the simple thought of decluttering is making your brain want to shut down, start a to-do list.
+Getting things out of my head and down on paper always makes me feel better when I’m overwhelmed, whether it’s about my schedule for the day, or my kids’ schedules, or the clutter in my house.
 Write down the major areas of your home you’re planning to declutter in the immediate future (i.e. the next two weeks).

 Get granular about you list.
 I.e., write down “Kitchen junk drawer,” “kitchen appliances,” “coffee mugs,” “pantry,” “linen closet,” “hall closet,” “kids schoes,” instead of “Kitchen,” “bathroom,” etc. This way, you’ll have a specific task to tackle each time you look at your list, and you’ll be able to check things off faster (who doesn’t love checking things off a to-do list?)